Flsun3d/FlsunSlicer/doc/How to build - Mac OS.md

 ### Dependencies

-PrusaSlicer comes with a set of CMake scripts to build its dependencies, it lives in the `deps` directory.
+FlsunSlicer comes with a set of CMake scripts to build its dependencies, it lives in the `deps` directory.
-Open a terminal window and navigate to PrusaSlicer sources directory and then to `deps`.
+Open a terminal window and navigate to FlsunSlicer sources directory and then to `deps`.
 Use the following commands to build the dependencies:

     mkdir build